 Next, log into Mailerlit so you can create a group for your opt-in.
-That way, Mailerlite knows the people who get the form that they are signing up for (you will do this for each opt-in you make so you ensure the right form is sent to the right people).
+That way, Mailerlite knows the people who get the form that they are signing up for (you will do this for each opt-in you make, so you ensure the right form is sent to the right people).

-From the main menu select Subscribers.
+From the main menu, select Subscribers.

 When in Subscribers, select Groups — and then Create New Group

-Then click on Create New Group
+Then click on Create New Group.

 Now, you are ready to make a form.
-This is what you will put on your site so that readers have a box where they can enter their information to get your amazing printable.
+It is what you will put on your site so that readers have a box where they can enter their information to get your amazing printable.